drhitchen/llm-adversarial-testing/README.md

 3. **Integrate with CI/CD**:
    - Schedule periodic runs of the framework or integrate into pipelines to ensure continuous validation of LLM updates.

+4. **Add Models**:
+   - Refactor to allow easily selecting other online or local models.

 ## **License**